In-person Conference

 Solution-Focused, Court-Proven, Answers to 6 of the Thorniest Dismissal Questions Facing Employers: Directly from 7 Top-Rated Lawyers

-• Attend the conference in-person at The Caledonian Club, London
+• Live attendance at The Caledonian Club, London on 26/06/2024

 • Information you won't find elsewhere